About with Friends depend on Trustees with a range of skills and experience who ensure the charity:

-Born in Lancaster and living in the area of the South Lake District for his early life, Andy considers himself to be something of a country bumpkin.
+Now in his second year as a Trustee.
+Andy considers himself to be something of a country bumpkin.
 Having worked in agriculture and construction up north, he followed the trend of the city migrators and now works as the Business Development Manager for an East Anglian IT service and support provider, called Green Duck (based in Bury St. Edmunds).
-Now living in Norwich, Andy can be found playing Rugby for Wymondham RUFC, spending time with his dog, Jumble, pursuing outdoor activities, or, watching David Attenborough.
-He is delighted to be considered part of the About With Friends Family.
+He is delighted to be part of the About With Friends Family.

 Clemmie is both a qualified counsellor and a journalist.She works with young people as a counsellor at MAP,and also has a private practice for young people and adults.
 She has volunteered for a number of charities over the years and is looking forward to being a trustee at AWF.Clemmie is married to Tom and has two children.